Caribbean Weather in December: 5 Top Winter Getaways

 It also is the first month of the winter getaways for northerners seeking to escape the cold and snow.

-But not all destinations in the Caribbean allow visitors to bask under a hot sun, lounge in the beautifully blue seawater and develop a healthy tan.
+But not all destinations in the Caribbean allow visitors to bask under a hot sun, lounge in beautiful blue seawater and develop a healthy tan.

 After more than a dozen visits to the Caribbean, I can say with confidence that temperatures and rainfall vary greatly from one destination to the next and one month to the next.

-When to go to each destination requires careful planning and taking advantage of historical weather data that reveals which destinations are the best choices.
+When to go to each destination requires careful planning and taking advantage of historical weather data that reveals which destinations have the best weather in December.

 Best December Temperatures

-Now that the rainy season is over, temperatures in December matter much more because it is the beginning of winter and cooler weather for the Caribbean.
+Temperatures in December should matter much more for vacation planners because it is the beginning of winter and cooler weather for the Caribbean.

 Yes, even the Caribbean has cool weather, especially at night.